collie123/CyberPortfolio/walkthroughs/HackTheBox/Bashed.md

 ![image](https://github.com/user-attachments/assets/57ce9a4b-46c4-40c4-a3c1-5600309c900e)

-If we use the ls -la command we can see that the user scriptmanager ons the scripts directory.
+If we use the ls -la command we can see that the user scriptmanager owns the scripts directory.

 ![image](https://github.com/user-attachments/assets/f636a729-790a-4329-9baa-183356a0a813)

 When I go to the scipts folder there is 2 files, test.py and test.txt.
-It looks like the test.txt is been changed from a cron job which is scheduled every minute as we can say the change in time.
+It looks like the test.txt is been changed from a cron job which is scheduled every minute as we can see the change in time.

-Also if we have a look at the test.py file it is opening test.txt writing some data and closing it, so test.py can be cahnged to give us a shell as root as this is the file been ran on a cron job.
+Also if we have a look at the test.py file it is opening test.txt writing some data and closing it, so test.py can be changed to give us a shell as root as this is the file been ran on a cron job.

 ![image](https://github.com/user-attachments/assets/42d93928-2d73-4606-8805-a530033b0fe5)